-A credit builder account is a small 12-month or 24-month installment loan that’s held in a certificate of deposit (“CD”) bank account for 12 or 24 months.
-The account is FDIC insured, earns 0.10% APY† interest and is held for you in your name during the term.
+A Credit Builder Account is a credit builder loan, which is a small installment loan that’s held in a Certificate of Deposit (CD) at one of our bank partners.
+The account is FDIC insured and is held in your name.

-The credit builder account available inside Self Lender works in the following way:
+The Credit Builder Account at Self works in the following way:

-1. It's free to join Self Lender and apply for a credit builder account.
-Once approved, you pay a one-time non-refundable administrative fee ($9 to $15).
+You can join Self at no cost and then apply for a Credit Builder Account.
+Once approved, you pay a one-time, non-refundable administrative fee for the Credit Builder Account.